 Our rapid response grants are supporting both groups’ mutual aid efforts, which include delivery of fresh produce, medicine, and sanitation supplies to the most vulnerable in their communities.
 While providing crucial supplies for elders and educational resources for children, Society of Native Nations continues to fight the Permian Highway Pipeline, a fracked gas pipeline under construction south of Austin.
 Just last week, residents’ well water turned brown after Kinder Morgan spilled drilling fluid into local water supplies.
 Meanwhile, the Carrizo-Comecrudo Tribe is leading efforts to stop three proposed Liquified Natural Gas (LNG) export terminals along the Gulf Coast near Brownsville.
 Undeterred by the pandemic, leaders of the Tribe are organizing a Human Rights Tribunal on May 22 and 23 to address the desecration of sacred sites from the LNG projects.
 The Tribunal will take place via Zoom and livestream – you can find out how to participate here.

 With the oil industry cratering, environmental enforcement lacking, and the pandemic crisis raging on, we are working to adjust to our rapidly evolving reality and advance our goals of protecting communities and the climate.
 In the meantime, we are committed to supporting those leading the fight on the front lines who are battling extractive industry and COVID.
-It is absolutely not too late to give.
-There are more requests for support from our fund than we currently have the resources to cover.
-You can contribute to our COVID-19 rapid response fund by clicking the button below:

 All photos courtesy of the Carrizo-Comecrudo Tribe.